Tetrahedral Core in a Sea of Competing Magnetic Phases in Graphene: Phase diagram

-\textit{Phase diagram.}— Figure~\ref{Fig_Phase_Diag}(a) presents a sketch of the $(N_e,U)$ phase diagram computed at low temperature for $0.7 \le N_e \le 0.8$ and $U/t \le 3.75$, using a $6\times6$ graphene supercell with $48\times48$ $k$-point sampling (see End Matter Appendix C, D for technical details).
+Figure~\ref{Fig_Phase_Diag}(a) presents a sketch of the $(N_e,U)$ phase diagram computed at low temperature for $0.7 \le N_e \le 0.8$ and $U/t \le 3.75$, using a $6\times6$ graphene supercell with $48\times48$ $k$-point sampling (see Appendices \ref{appendixC}, \ref{appendixD} for technical details).
 This captures the evolution of magnetic ground states near quarter doping, $N_e=0.75$, where the Fermi level crosses the vHS.
 Owing to particle-hole symmetry, the same results apply to $N_e \in [1.2,1.3]$.

 At exact quarter doping ($N_e = 0.75$ or $1.25$), the critical interaction $U_c$ vanishes due to the divergent density of states at the vHS.
-In this limit, the system always stabilizes (with enough $k$-points, see End Matter Appendix C for more details) into a tetrahedral magnetic order [Fig.~\ref{Fig_Phase_Diag}(b)], also known under different names in previous investigations~\cite{Li12,Jiang14supercond,Wang12,Ying18,Nandkishore2012,Wilhelm2023,Scholle25}.
+In this limit, the system always stabilizes (with enough $k$-points, see Appendix \ref{appendixC} for more details) into a tetrahedral magnetic order [Fig.~\ref{Fig_Phase_Diag}(b)], also known under different names in previous investigations~\cite{Li12,Jiang14supercond,Wang12,Ying18,Nandkishore2012,Wilhelm2023,Scholle25}.
 This noncoplanar configuration spans a $2\times2$ graphene supercell and consists of eight local moments pointing along the directions of a perfect tetrahedron ($109.47^\circ$ angles).
 It is the only gapped state in the phase diagram and carries zero net magnetization $\bm{M}_t=\bm{0}$.
+We also wish to highlight that as the tetrahedral order has a non-zero gap, it is present in a finite range of the chemical potential.
+With respect to average density per site $N_e$ it is indeed only present at one specific value, but is not restricted to one singular value of the chemical potential.

 Away from the vHS, magnetism sets in above a finite $U_c$ that grows as $N_e$ deviates from 0.75, consistent with the Stoner criterion $U_c \propto 1/D(E)$, with $D(E)$ the density of states.
 A paramagnetic phase thus appears at low $U$ (gray).
 To characterize the surrounding phases, it is useful to distinguish between the regions below and above $N_e = 0.75$.